1200+

 Trip PlanExpand all

-Upon your arrival at Tribhuvan International Airport in Kathmandu, you will be warmly greeted by our representative, who will assist you with the transfer to your hotel.
-After settling in, you'll have some free time to rest and recover from your journey.
-In the evening, there will be a pre-trek briefing where you'll meet your trekking guide and fellow trekkers.
-Your guide will provide you with essential information about the trek, including the itinerary, safety guidelines, and necessary equipment.
-You'll also have the opportunity to ask any questions and make final preparations for the adventure ahead.
+Once you reach the Tribhuvan International Airport in Kathmandu, we will welcome you with our representative, who will aid you in the transfer to your hotel.
+Once you settle, you will get some free time to relax and get over your journey.
+You will have an evening pre-trek briefing in which you will meet your trekking guide and trekking mates.
+Your guide will present you with the required information concerning the trek, that is, its itinerary, safety regulations, and required equipment.
+You will also be able to ask any questions and make final preparations for doing the adventure.

 Did not find what you are looking for?Reach out to our travel experts.